 We only count production domains towards your site limit.
 You can add as many dev sites, subdomains, and aliases as you need.
 In your CloudSpong customer portal, you can add, approve, deny, and delete your domains.

 No. Your user’s address book will stay in memory on our servers for a few minutes so that your website has a chance to download it, but then it’s wiped from memory and never written to disk.

 In most cases, we never see the credentials.
-Google, Yahoo and Microsoft all have delegated authentication frameworks that ensure that their users never have to give their credentials away to third parties like us.
-Desktop address books like Outlook and Mac Address Book use an applet that your users have to allow to run before we can access their data.
+AOL, Google, Yahoo and Microsoft all use the OAuth 2.0 delegated authentication frameworks that ensure that their users never have to give their credentials away to third parties like us.
 For the other address book sources, we never save their credentials to disk and we wipe it from our server’s memory after a few minutes.